Managing Bronchiolitis at Home: Prevention, Care, and Treatment in Mayotte – Expert Insights and Updates

 Representatives of the health authority are deploying their efforts with their partners, such as Maternal and Child Protection (PMI) and the liberals, to improve the prevention et caring for children at home“to limit hospitalization as much as possible”.

-Dr. Jean recognizes this: “Generally, all parents know about bronchiolitis but home care is still too late (…) previously, 1 in 2 children who arrived at the emergency room with symptoms of bronchiolitis were hospitalized. » Since then, measures have been deployed to limit the hospital impact and improve monitoring and care of children at home.
+Dr. Jean recognizes this: “Generally, all parents know regarding bronchiolitis but home care is still too late (…) previously, 1 in 2 children who arrived at the emergency room with symptoms of bronchiolitis were hospitalized. » Since then, measures have been deployed to limit the hospital impact and improve monitoring and care of children at home.

 Indeed, Dr. Jean explains that too often “ parents realize belatedly the severity of their child’s symptoms”but fortunately, PMI staff are “well prepared to show parents how to manage their child’s illnesshis provide home care et monitor your symptoms at home“, as attested by Mathilde Lozano, coordinator of midwives in PMI.